Learn how regular physical activity can improve the body’s sensitivity to insulin for those with prediabetes and type 2 diabetes.

 - What are some tips for making an exercise plan?

-Best foods to eat before a workout for steady blood sugar
+Best foods to eat after a workout to keep blood sugar stable

 10 reasons to do these 10 workday exercises